Stand with Ukraine flag

 }]

-• contentType - defines how data will be encoded {TEXT | JSON | BINARY}.
-In case of OPC UA Integration, JSON is used by default.
+• contentType: Defines how the data is encoded {TEXT | JSON | BINARY}.
+OPC UA Integration uses JSON encoding by default.

-• data - the actual data that will be processed by OPC UA Integration and sent to the target OPC UA nodes:
+• data: The actual data that will be processed by OPC UA Integration and sent to the target OPC UA nodes:

-• writeValues - array of write values methods OPC UA Write Value format:
+• writeValues: The array of write values methods OPC UA Write Value format:

-• nodeId - target node (ns=<namespaceIndex>;<identifiertype>=<identifier>)
+• nodeId: The target node (ns=<namespaceIndex>;<identifiertype>=<identifier>)

-• value - value to write
+• value: The value to write

-• callMethods - array of call methods OPC UA Call Methods format:
+• callMethods: The array of call methods OPC UA Call Methods format:

-• objectId - target object
+• objectId: The target object

-• methodId - target method
+• methodId: The target method

-You can customize a downlink according to your configuration.
-This converter will process the RPC command to the device using the method setState and a boolean params value to call the ‘Start’ or ‘Stop’ method of the Airconditioner.
-Destination node is detected using the deviceName field of the incoming message metadata.
+• The converter processes the RPC command to the device using the setState method and a boolean params value to call the ‘Start’ or ‘Stop’ method of the air conditioner.

-Create Downlink in Converter templates page as well.
-To see events select Debug checkbox.
+Create the Downlink in Converter templates page as well.
+To see the events, check the Debug checkbox.

-An example of downlink converter:
+An example of the downlink converter:

 1